August 11, 2020

 Sometimes, your teeth may simply not be moving as quickly as your original treatment timeline predicted.
 If this is the case, you might have to see your dentist.
 They can evaluate your mouth and adjust your treatment plan accordingly.
 You may need to receive new aligners or Invisalign attachments to help move your teeth into their desired positions.

 Even if your aligners aren’t “tracking” the way they should, you can still get your treatment finished in a timely manner.
-Just give your dentist a call to find out the best option for your smile.
+By keeping these tips in mind and communicating with your dentist, you can ensure your treatment will be done before you know it!

 About the Author